CanopyTax/react-disposable-decorator/README.md

 components decorated with react-disposable-decorator to be able to test the wrapped component.

-If you wish to disable the react-disposable-decorator in tests altogether (so you don't have to `.dive()`), you can set a global variable `ReactDisposableDecoratorEnabled = true` in your test configuration before you import the react-disposable-decorator javascript module into the test environment.
+If you wish to disable the react-disposable-decorator in tests altogether (so you don't have to `.dive()`), you can set a global variable `disableReactDisposableDecorator = true` in your test configuration before you import the react-disposable-decorator javascript module into the test environment.